arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 ```

-For more details on how to use `.gitignore` to include or exclude particular files or folders check out Software Carpentry's [module](https://swcarpentry.github.io/git-novice/06-ignore/index.html) on this.
+For more details on how to use `.gitignore` to include or exclude particular files or folders check out Software Carpentry's [lesson on Ignoring Things](https://swcarpentry.github.io/git-novice/06-ignore/index.html).